 Appalachian Trail: Dicks Creek Gap to Bly Gap is a 8.8 mile moderately trafficked point-to-point trail located near Clayton, Georgia that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.

 Very difficult.
 Got caught in a lightning storm and trashed my knee coming out in a hurry with a thirty pound pack in but, hey it was an adventure to add to my list!!
 So DO IT!!